 You can mix and match smart spending and smart saving to fit your financial situation.
 One easy way to do this is to sign up for an online bank account from SoFi Checking and Savings®.

-SoFi Checking and Savings allows you to earn up to 1.5% APY, spend, and save—all in one account.
+SoFi Checking and Savings allows you to earn up to up to 3.25% APY, spend, and save—all in one account.
 And you’ll pay zero account fees to do it.

 Whether you’re saving for something specific or storing cash until you’re ready to invest, SoFi Checking and Savings can help you put that year-end bonus to good use.